pliantmeerkat/CV/README.md

   - Usage of new and improved techniques across each program
   - Tackling problems head on and on my own intiative
   - Willingness to learn and commitment to improvment
   - Receptivness to feedback, many files/ applications are written poorly yet I still share them in order to find new ways to         improve
+  - Successfull usage of the TDD cycle across several different languages/ frameworks, including writing [my own testing framework](https://github.com/pliantmeerkat/TestJack)

 ### High Pressure Situations/ Teamwork